j0ly/FirstProject/REPORT.md

 This project is done with PHP in a LAMP environment.<br> See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

 There are also other problems with this code, besides these which I have mentioned and provided a fix for here below.
-And I'm sure there are better ways to fix these problems.
-But the problems I mention do get fixed, as far as I can tell.
-And I guess that's all that was required?
+And I know there are many things that could be done to further improve the security, but I had to draw the line somewhere.
+And the problems I mention do get fixed (as far as I can tell).
+I guess that's all that was required?

 The OWASP vulnerabilities: